Research Background

 2. Cryptography and Random Number Generation

-2-1) Statistical Test for Random Number Generator (RNG): Correction of Statistical Tests provided by the NIST (National Institute of Standards and Technology, USA)
+2-1) Statistical tests for random number generator (RNG): correction of statistical tests provided by the NIST (National Institute of Standards and Technology, USA)

 The N1 Distribution of SHA1 with the corrected threshold and two different theoretical distributions.